Names Inspired by Lucy

 Penny

 Penny is both a word and a nickname for Penelope.
 It transcends personalities, too.
-While the name was popular in the 1960s, Penny has already started to come back.
+While the name was popular in the 1960s, Penny has already started its revival.

 Classic Phoebe means "bright", which goes hand-in-hand with Lucy's meaning of "light".
 It is phonetically similar to Lucy, too.